eli64s/readme-ai/README.md

 ## 🤖 Overview

-README-AI is a powerful command-line tool that automates the creation of README.md files and generates comprehensive codebase documentation.
-This tool is designed to create visually appealing, well-structured, and informative README files for your codebase, making it easy for analysts, developers, and teams of **_all levels_** to produce baseline codebase documentation quickly.
+README-AI is a powerful, user-friendly tool that automatically generates high-quality README files for your GitHub repositories using OpenAI's language model APIs.
+By simply providing the path or url to your project's codebase, this tool will craft a well-structured and comprehensive README that highlights your project's features, installation steps, usage instructions, and more.

 > **Note:**
 >